Our Special Educational Needs Co-ordinator (SENCo) is Miss Jacqueline Jarvie.

 Ash Green Primary provides a fully inclusive mainstream primary provision.
 We strive to ensure all our pupils achieve their potential academically, personally, socially and emotionally in all areas of the curriculum, regardless of their gender, ethnicity, social background, religion, sexual identity, physical or educational needs.

 Ash Green Primary is a mainstream school.
 All children are expected to make progress related to their age and ability.
-Pupils are identified as having SEN when they do not make the expected progress and ‘closing the gap’ strategies, through targeted support have proved ineffective.
-Some SEN pupils have physical needs which affects or inhibits their learning (vision or hearing difficulties).
+Pupils are identified as having SEND when they do not make the expected progress and ‘closing the gap’ strategies, through targeted support have proved ineffective.
+Some SEND pupils have physical needs which affects or inhibits their learning (vision or hearing difficulties).
 Some children have difficulties with speaking, listening and understanding and in severe cases global delay.
 Some pupils have specific learning difficulties (autism, dyslexia, dyspraxia, dyscalculia) and some children have general learning difficulties.

 Identification and Assessment of Pupils with SEN